Provincie-Zuid-Holland/Provincie-Zuid-Holland-PZH-Wooverzicht/README.md

 So 0.42 GB RAM is required to load a vector database of this size in memory.
 Hosting the web-app and the backend also requires some memory.

-The size of the database is 1.26 GB
+The size of this database is 1.26 GB

 ### Example